Konfekt/vim-mailquery/README.md

     From: Fulano <Fulano@Silva.com>
     To: foo
 ```
-and in your Inbox there is mail from
+and in your Inbox there is an e-mail from
 ```sh
     foo@bar.com
 ```
-and your cursor is right after foo, then hit Ctrl+X Ctrl+O to obtain:
+and your cursor is right after `foo`, then hit `Ctrl+X Ctrl+O` to obtain:
 ```sh
     From: Fulano <Fulano@Silva.com>
     To: foo@bar.com